100 Percent Depreciation Deduction For Georgia Businesses

 • The 100-percent depreciation deduction generally applies to depreciable business assets with a recovery period of 20 years or less and certain other property.

-• Machinery, equipment, computers, appliances and furniture generally qualify.
+• Machinery, equipment, computers, appliances, and furniture generally qualify.

-• The 100-percent depreciation deduction applies to qualifying property acquired and placed in service after Sept.
-27, 2017.
+• The 100-percent depreciation deduction applies to qualifying property acquired and placed in service after September 27, 2017.

-Taxpayers who elect out of the 100-percent depreciation deduction for a class of property must do so on a timely filed return.
-Those who have already timely filed their 2017 return and did not elect out can still do so.
-These taxpayers have six months from the original filing deadline, to file an amended return.
-For calendar-year corporations, this means Oct.
-15, 2018.
+• Taxpayers who elect out of the 100-percent depreciation deduction for a class of property must do so on a timely filed return.